MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

+### Prerequisites

+- Your environment in the US
+- Tenant has to be allow-listed while this feature is in Private Preview
+- A Power Apps or Power Automate license
+- Dataverse database installed on the environment
+- An AI Builder add-on

 The text generation model's capability is a powerful tool in AI Builder.
 It enables you to quickly and easily build AI-powered applications that use text generated from your input, like these tools that:

 - Quickly and accurately summarize long documents and extracts key information.